 - Use your hands or a baby washcloth to cleanse instead of a harsh washcloth or loofah.

 - Gently pat your skin dry with a soft towel; do not rub your skin dry.

 - Moisturize immediately upon exiting the shower or bath.
 This step locks in moisture and keeps your skin’s barrier strong.
 We recommend our Sarna Sensitive lotion for this step.
-It is fragrance free, steroid free and keeps your eczema-prone skin soothed.
+It is fragrance free, and keeps your eczema-prone skin soothed.

 - Don’t forget to moisturize your hands and feet as well.
 If your hands are a particularly troublesome area, place them in gloves while sleeping to retain moisture and softness.
 This strategy is also helpful for those who like to scratch at night.

 Whether you like to shower or take baths, the rules are the same.
 Keep it short, lukewarm and moisturize immediately upon exiting the bath.
 If you expose your sensitive skin to water and then do not moisturize within about 3 minutes of showering, you risk the chance of reducing your skin’s moisture content.